empa-scientific-it/empa-data-engineer/coding_problems.md

 (+ (- 3 4) 3) = (+ -1 3) = 2
 ```

+Your input file is `1_rpn_expressions.txt`.

 ### Questions

 - Write a program to validate _calculator expressions_.
-The program receives an expression as a string and returns a boolean indicating whether the expression is valid or not
+The program receives an expression as a string and returns a boolean indicating whether the expression is valid or not.
 - **Bonus**: Write a program that takes a calculator expression and computes its value.
-If the expression is not valid, the program should return the string expression itself
+If the expression is not valid, the program should return the string expression itself.

 ## (2) Packet analysis

-You need to process a list data packets.
+You need to process a list of data packets.
 The packets are always sent **in pairs**.
 For example:

 ```
 [1,1,3,1,1]